arnabganguly/Kafkaconnect/README.md

 - This lab explores ways to use **Kafka Connect** on an HDInsight Managed Kafka Cluster in both **Standalone Mode** and **Distributed Mode**. - The connect cluster in both the setups would ingest messages from twitter and  write them to an Azure Storage Blob.

 #### Standalone Mode
-- Single edge node on the HDInsight cluster will used to demonstrate a standalone mode Kafka Connect setup.
+- A single edge node on the HDInsight cluster will used to demonstrate  Kafka Connect in standalone mode.
 - Click to **[Start Lab on Kafka Connect in standalone mode](https://github.com/arnabganguly/Kafkaconnect/blob/master/HDInsightManagedKafkastandalone.md)**

 #### Distributed Mode